-A MONMOUTH resident speaks on the distressing impact Storm Claudia has had on her home.
+A MONMOUTH resident has spoken about the distressing impact Storm Claudia has had on her home.

-Monmouthshire is still continuing to recover after Storm Claudia brought severe flooding to the town, leaving homes, businesses and community spaces damaged and many residents distraught.
+Monmouth is still continuing to recover after Storm Claudia brought severe flooding to the town, leaving homes, businesses and community spaces damaged and residents distraught.

 The storm affected many areas, including Monmouth and Abergavenny, which were severely impacted.

 The storm hit suddenly after an amber weather warning was released by The Met Office to urge people to stay safe.
-Residents deemed their home would be a safe place until their homes of many were waterlogged, destroying memorable items, and furniture which created an everlasting impact on the town.
+Residents were confident their homes would be a safe place to ride out the storm many found their homes hit by the horrific floods which destroyed property and belongings and left an everlasting impact on the town.

-This affected Monmouth resident, Jordan Lewis who was rescued by emergency services after floodwater surged through her home, sweeping away her car.
+Monmouth resident, Jordan Lewis was rescued by emergency services after floodwater surged through her home, sweeping away her car.

 The Monmouth resident said “There’s so many emotions going through my head.
 It didn’t seem real.